 Darden type is meaningful and compact.
 When used as a graphic, every letter serves a purpose, occasionally prioritizing or orienting the text to emphasize messaging.

-For print publications, the Darden fonts are Adobe Caslon, and Franklin Gothic.
+For print publications, the Darden fonts are Franklin Gothic and Adobe Caslon.
 When combined, the contrast is appealing and sophisticated.

-Caslon is cited as the first original typeface of English origin.
+Adobe Caslon is cited as the first original typeface of English origin.
 It was used in many historical documents, including the Declaration of Independence, authored by UVA’s founder, Thomas Jefferson.
-Caslon is a versatile font with short ascenders and decenders.
+Caslon is a versatile font with short ascenders and descenders.